aficionssalvador/GitOnUniverseSolaris/Readme.md

 ## Git client installation (server program account)

-You need to create a client connected to the "origin / master" of the @ uvsprv00: /usr/gitserver/dp1.git
+You need to create a client connected to the "origin / master" of the srigau@uvsprv00:/usr/gitserver/dp1.git in the directory "srigau@uvsprv00:/usr/dadesuv/dp1"

-in the directory "srigau @ uvsprv00: / usr / datauv / dp1"

 This option I make is a clone of the previous repository, but it requires an empty directory